aramelias/DAV/q4/index.md

-# Question 4: Within a Country
+# Question 4: Inner Regions
 *Are there any correlations between the food prices in different regions within the same country?*

 <hr>